jasongaylord/JasonGaylord.com/_posts/2006/07/2006-07-06-dotnetvalley-event-ineta-sponsored-julie-lerman.md

 Presenting for .NET Valley will be Julie Lerman, a Microsoft MVP, leader of the [Vermont .NET User Group](http://www.vtdotnet.org/), and brain power behind the [Data Farm](http://www.thedatafarm.com/).

 5 Supposedly Scary Things about .NET (That Don't Have to Be) (6:00pm - 7:45pm)
 There are a number of topics that many developers typically tend to avoid when learning .NET.
-But they really don’t need to be so intimidating.
+But they really don't need to be so intimidating.
 This session will explore five of these daunting challenges - delegates, reflection, threading, Code Access Security (CAS) and declarative programming.
 The goal of this talk is to give attendees a high level, conceptual understanding of these topics – enough to recognize where they can help you in your application development and confidence to dig deeper on your own.

 * * *